 The old saying that you need to ‘eat for two’ just isn’t true – you don’t need to eat any extra calories until the last three months of your pregnancy – and even then, you only need around an extra 200 calories per day.

-Keeping healthy during pregnancy will benefit you and your baby – and will help you to get back to healthy weight after birth
+Keeping healthy during pregnancy will benefit you and your baby – and will help you to get back to healthy weight after birth.
+It is advised to eat healthily and do regular, gentle exercise like swimming and brisk walking.

 Can you gain too little weight during pregnancy?